If American Gaming Association estimates are correct, the US sports betting market is worth about $150 billion a year.

 Pennsylvania okayed sports betting pending a change in the law when it passed gambling expansion.
-The Supreme Court overturning the Professional and Amateur Sports Protection Act (PASPA) was that change.
+The Supreme Court overturning the Professional and Amateur Sports Protection Act (PASPA) in May 2018 was that change.

 After being one of the first to apply, Parx hit some stumbling blocks.
-Now that its paperwork is in order, expect Parx Sportsbook to get up and running in January 2019.
+Once its paperwork was in order, Parx Sportsbook got up and running in January 2019.

 Mount Airy Casino